smblott-github/chromi/README.md

 ```
 chromi 137294406 chrome.tabs.update [86,{"selected":true}]
 ```
 The client is requesting that chrome focus tab number `86`.
+It may have learned this tab identifier through an earlier call to `chrome.windows.getAll`.

 ### Server to Client